darfink/chakracore-rs/jsrt-sys/README.md

 - ##### Windows

-  Ensure that you are running in a Visual Studio command line environment, either by sourcing `vcvarsall.bat`, or by building in the Visual Studio Command Prompt.
+  Ensure that you are running in a Visual Studio command line environment, either by sourcing `vcvarsall.bat`, or by building from the Visual Studio Command Prompt.

   ```
   # SET CHAKRA_SOURCE=/path/to/chakracore/checkout